molinfo-vienna/FAME3R/README.md

-FAME3R

-A re-implementation of the FAME.AL model.
+FAME3R: a re-implementation of the FAME.AL model.

 ### Installation